 Some of the instruments used are given below.

 How Does PM get into the air?

 PM stands for Particulate Matter.
-It is term used to define mixture of solid particles and liquid droplets found in the air.
-Some particles such as dust, smoke, soot is visible to the naked eye, but other particulate matter are too small that they are only visible in the electron microscope.
+It is a term used to define a mixture of solid particles and liquid droplets found in the air.
+Some particles such as dust, smoke, soot are visible to the naked eye, but other particulate matters are too small that they are only visible in the electron microscope.
 Some of the sources of PM are construction sites, fire, fields, unpaved roads etc. Most of the particles are formed due to complex reactions of chemicals such as sulfur dioxide and nitrogen oxides.
 These are the pollutants emitted by automobiles, industries, power plants etc.

 - National Air Quality Index was launched in 2014 to measure the air quality in terms of six categories:

 - Very Poor and

 - Central Pollution Control Board (CPCB) has developed this Air Quality Index in consultation with IIT-Kanpur and air quality-professionals and experts.

 - The states/cities are categorised in the range of 0-500 to measure its air quality: